-NOTE: For best recycling results, cut up to a maximum of 1/3 of grass blade length and recycle ONLY when grass is drv.
+NOTE: For best recycling results, cut up to a maximum of 1/3 of grass blade length and recycle ONLY when grass is dry.

 - 1. Set all wheels in the highest cutting position (Notch 6). - 2.
-Move ground speed control to slowest speed setting. - 3.
+Move engine speed control to "FAST" (Rabbit) position. - 3.
+Move ground speed control to slowest speed setting. - 4.
 Proceed mowing slowly.
 If grass is very dense, lower each rear wheel latch one notch lower than the front wheel latches to improve recycling performance.

-2.7 INSTALLATION of GRASS BAG ADAPTER (Optional accessory on some models)
+2.7 INSTALLATION of GRASS BAG ADAPTER

 STEP 1: Install the grass bag adapter and secure to the side and top of the deck with the two nuts provided on the machine.
 Slot in front edge of adapter must be under nut located on top of deck.
-See Figure 2.9.
+See Figure 2.11.